steviejeebies/EdgeScanDocBuilder/README.md

 Within a document, there are a few rules:
 * Linking to another file in this document requires ```$$/``` at the start of the link.
 See the ```.md``` files in ```ideal_sample_docs``` to see examples of this.
-* All Article names in a document must be unique from each other, Chapter names must be unique from each other, and all Image names in a document msut be unique from each other.
+* All Article names in a document must be unique from each other, Chapter names must be unique from each other, and all Image names in a document must be unique from each other.
 If not, this will likely cause overwrites on the FreshDesk website.
 * The program currently accepts GIF, JPEG, JPG, TIFF, PNG, BMP filetypes for images, see ```images.js```.
 Since we're using ImgBB, then this can probably be extended to whatever filetypes ImgBB accepts, or whatever image host you chose to use.

 See ```docbuild --help``` for an detailed explanation of the flags you can use to customize your run.